 The primary impact of climate change on humans is, far and way, on our mental health.
 There are two primary drivers of that.
 Generally, societies are waking up to the fact that the environment is changing radically, and so more and more people are walking around carrying “climate anxiety.”
 The second dimension is that more individuals are being directly impacted by heat, wildfire smoke, flooding or drought, powerful storms, and all the other problems scientists have been pointing at in earnest since the late 1980’s.

 One of the questions we are often asked is “What can I do to deal with my own feelings about the climate crisis?” or “How can I help others?”
-For starters, check out this recent interview we did: “Sitting With Climate Anxiety.”
+Two places to begin looking are: the Climate Mental Health Network and the Climate Psychiatry Alliance.

 In 2017, SolaVida led a project supported by the Sustainability Institute at the University of New Hampshire looking at the impacts of climate change on mental health.
 At the time, we found it to be a largely unexamined topic in the medical and public health literature – and today remains an emerging area of study.
 Yet, impacts on mental health are arguably the dominant effects of climate change being experienced across the planet today.